Skip to main content

 9. Is airfare included in the trip cost?

-No, but the cost/person/day is all inclusive from arrival in Belize until departure from Belize.
-Airfares vary too greatly to include in the trip cost.
-Each group is responsible for booking their own flights that arrive within a reasonable timeframe so as to be ready at our pickup times and on the exact trips dates registered for.
-We have a travel agent we work closely with if you’d like help booking your flights.
+Airfares vary greatly to include in the trip cost.
+Each group is responsible for booking their own flights within a reasonable timeframe so as to be ready at our pickup times and on the exact trip dates you have registered for.
+If you need recommendations for a Travel Agent, please let us know.

 10. Can I make contact with loved ones back home while on my trip?